 This gives you add or remove selection mode in which you can select cells just by selecting them.

 If you deal with the data which needs to sort frequently then it’s better to add a button to the quick access toolbar (if it’s not there already).

 All you need to do is click on the down arrow on the quick access toolbar and then select “Sort Ascending” and “Sort Descending”.
 It adds both of the buttons to the QAT.

 5. Drag and Drop

-Just think this way you have a small data table and you want to move it from one section of your worksheet from another.
+How to move data from one section of your worksheet to another?
 I’m sure you think about copy-paste but you can also use drag-drop for this.

-And all you need to do is select the range of cells where you have data and then click on the border of the selection.
+Simply select the range where you have data and then click on the border of the selection.
 By holding it move to the place where you need to put it.

 The status bar is always there but we hardly use it to the full.
-If you right click on it you can see there hell lot of things which you can check using status bar.
+If you right-click on it you can see there are a lot of options you can add.

 There is a problem with normal copy-paste that you can only use a single value at a time.